Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 Oh, you're Burke.

-Stop being a Burke.
+Stop being a burke.

 I wonder where that comes from.

-The Burkes down the road.
+The burks down the road.

 Yeah, that'd be right.